nlivaic/PluralsightReactRedux/README.md

 #### Reducers

 - Takes `state` and an `action`, returning a new state.
 - Must be pure functions, without any side-effects.
 - Don'ts:
   - Do not call APIs from a reducer.
   - Do not mutate arguments.
   - Do not perform side-effects.
   - Do not call non-pure functions.
 Reducer return value must depend only on input values.

-* Dos:
+- Dos:
   - _Every_ reducer is called dispatch.
 This means every reducer should check the action type and return immediately if the action type is meant for some other reducer.
-* Each reducer only handles its own slice of the store.
+  - Each reducer only handles its own slice of the store.
-* EAch reducer can handle one or more actions.
+  - Each reducer can handle one or more actions.
 Each action can be handled by one or more reducers.

+### react-redux

+- Integrates React and Redux
+- In charge of updating only relevant React components on state changes.
+- `Provider` wraps the app.
+- `Connect` connects container components to Redux.

 #### mapStateToProps